 Document translation is compensated at a rate of \$.20 per word.

-If the court approves an amount more than (\$5,000.00) for interpreter/ translator services, the order(s) and any attachments must be submitted to the AOC for prior approval.
+If the court approves an amount in excess of (\$5,000.00) for interpreter/ translator services, the order(s) and any attachments must be submitted to the AOC for prior approval. lacy.wilber@tncourts.gov

 Checklist